-In the summer of 1979, Streisand starred along with Ryan O'Neal in a film that divided the movie-going audiences.
+In the June of 1979, Streisand starred along with Ryan O'Neal in a film that divided the movie-going audiences.
 Critics hated it yet the audiences made it a box-office blockbuster by putting it in the Top 20 grossing movies of 1979.
 It is the story of a perfume manufacturer (Streisand) who finds out her accountant has left her penniless.
 One of the few assets she has left is a boxer (O'Neal) who she devotes all of her time, attention and business savvy to turn into a success.
 Along the way, feelings develop and complicate matters.
 The film was, of course, The Main Event.

 Side one opens with "The Main Event/Fight" by Streisand.
 This first track is an eleven-and-a-half-minute cut, with an extended symphonic opening, extra verses and an extended disco groove.
 I am sure this one was quickly adopted for aerobics classes back in the day; the film in fact opens with Streisand’s character at one such type of class.
 There is no denying that this one has a beat that begs you to get off your butt and move.

 Next up is "The Body Shop" by Michalski and Ooversteen.
 The track has a down-and-dirty sound thanks to funky guitars and a heavy percussion sound, the perfect follow up to track one.